elmar8287/recipe_app/README.md

-# The `Recipe Application` on RoR
+# The `Track App` on RoR

-> The Recipe app keeps track of all your recipes, ingredients, and inventory.
-It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
-Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.
+> Track App allows users to create recpes, generate a shopping list based on what they have and what they are missing from a recipe.
+Also, the App allow users to share their recipes for public access.

 ### Build with: